Jonny Adam: British GT Championship

 Adam and Davidson's TF Sport-run Aston Martin leaving the pits at Donington.

 Adam and Howard's Beechdean Aston Martin at Brands Hatch.

 Unable to find funding to continue in the BTCC, Adam moved to the British GT Championship to drive an Aston Martin DBRS9 for Beechdean Motorsport for 2011.
 Adam and co-driver Andrew Howard took their maiden win that season at Rockingham in wet conditions.
-They took pole position at the final race of the season at Silverstone and went on to take the win, allowing to finish the season 3rd in the GT3 standings.
+They took pole position at the final race of the season at Silverstone and went on to take the win, allowing to finish the season third in the GT3 standings.

 Adam once again teamed up with Howard for 2012, driving Beechdean's Aston Martin V12 Vantage GT3.
 They took the first win for the new car in the third race of the season at the Nürburgring.

-From 2015 and onwards, Adam has finished in the top 3 in the GT3 Championship standings in the British GT Championship, winning the title in 2015, 2016, 2018, and 2019.
+From 2015 and onwards, Adam has finished in the top-three in the GT3 Championship standings in the British GT Championship, winning the title in 2015, 2016, 2018, and 2019.

 24 Hours of Le Mans

 Adam driving in the 2018 6 Hours of Silverstone.

-After a 6th-place finish at the 2016 race, Adam won the LMGTE Pro class at the 2017 24 Hours of Le Mans in the No. 97 Aston Martin Vantage GTE alongside Darren Turner and Daniel Serra.
+After a sixth-place finish at the 2016 race, Adam won the LMGTE Pro class at the 2017 24 Hours of Le Mans in the No. 97 Aston Martin Vantage GTE alongside Darren Turner and Daniel Serra.
 He overtook the stricken No. 63 Corvette of Jordan Taylor, Antonio García, and Jan Magnussen in the final two laps of the race to take the win.

-Jonathan Adam Became a two time class winner at Le Mans in 2020, but this time in the GTE Am class with TF Sport.
+Adam became a two time class winner at Le Mans in 2020, but this time in the GTE Am class with TF Sport.